hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example-Azure.md

     ![Image res](../../images/mp_6_resource.png)

 8. Click on the VM name.
-The VM details such as the IP and FQDN are displayed.
-Use the IP and FQDN displayed to connect to the VM, either in browser or via RPC calls.
+The VM details such as the IP and DNS name are displayed.
+Use the IP and DNS name displayed to connect to the VM, either in browser or via RPC calls.

     ![Image vm](../../images/mp_7_vm.png)